-- 1. A student who has been exposed to a potential infection before, during, or after a clinical experience should report that exposure to his/her preceptor immediately. - 2.
-Any student, who demonstrates signs or symptoms of infection or disease that may place him/her and/or his/her patients at risk, should report that potential infection or disease immediately to the TU Student Health Center. - 3.
-The student is responsible for keeping the ATP Clinical Education Coordinator informed of his/her conditions that require extended care and/or missed class/clinical time.
+- 1. A student who has been exposed to a potential infection before, during, or after a clinical experience should report that exposure to their preceptor immediately. - 2.
+Any student, who demonstrates signs or symptoms of infection or disease that may place him/her and/or their patients at risk, should report that potential infection or disease immediately to the TU Student Health Center. - 3.
+The student is responsible for keeping the ATP Clinical Education Coordinator informed of their conditions that require extended care and/or missed class/clinical time.
 ATS may be required to provide written documentation from a physician to return to class and/or clinical site. - 4.
 If a student feels ill enough to miss ANY class that student should notify the appropriate instructor immediately. - 5.
 If a student feels ill enough to miss ANY clinical experience that student should notify the ATP Clinical Education Coordinator and preceptor immediately.

 I, , have read and understand the Athletic

-Training Program's Communicable Dise ase Policy.
+Training Program's Communicable Disease Policy.
 I agree to abide by all of the guidelines.

-Student Signature Date
+Student Signature

+APPENDIX J

-APPENDIX M DISCLOSURE & AUTHORIZATION REGARDING BACKGROUND INVESTIGATION
+DISCLOSURE & AUTHORIZATION REGARDING BACKGROUND INVESTIGATION